-It is generally the policy of this School District that a student shall be required to attend the school designated for the attendance area in which the student resides.
+It is the policy of the School District that a student shall be required to attend the school designated for the attendance area in which the student resides.
 However, the district realizes there are exceptional and/or extenuating circumstances that may cause students (and/or their parents) to desire to attend a school outside their attendance area.
-Administrators may approve transfers based on the provisions of the policy governing transfer requests. > Online Request Form for general transfer requests.
+Administrators may approve transfers based on the provisions of the policy governing transfer requests.

 Procedures for general transfer requests

 - Parents and/or guardians may utilize our electronic intra-district transfer request form - or - complete a paper copy of the same form.

 - Review the Board of Education policy governing transfers.